abhinav7693ngh/Domes.js/README.md

 * **toArray()**
     * **Parameter/s** - None.
     * **Returns**
-        * An Array of elements from top to bottom of stack, means top will be the starting element of the Array and bottom will be last element.
+        * An Array of elements from top to bottom of stack, means top will be the starting element of the Array and bottom will be last element of the Array.

 * **isEmpty()**
     * **Parameter/s** - None.
     * **Returns**
-        * Boolean true if found.
+        * Boolean true if empty.
-        * Boolean false if not found.
+        * Boolean false if not empty.

 * **search()**
     * **Parameter/s**
         1. Value that is needed to be searched.
     * **Returns**
-        * The Stack node object if found.
+        * The Stack node if found.
         * null if not found.

 ---

 ## Queues

-You can simply create a Queue object.
+You can simply create a Queue object using the new keyword as shown below.

 ```javascript
     const my_Queue = new domes.Queue();